Law of demand: Price elasticity of demand

 The variation in demand with regards to a change in price is known as the price elasticity of demand.
 The formula to solve for the coefficient of price elasticity of demand is the percentage change in quantity demanded divided by the percentage change in Price.

-An elastic demand is one in which the elasticity is greater than one, and thus a change in price has substantial effect on the demand of that good.

-A good is inelastic if the change in price does not directly cause a fluctuation in demand, and therefore an inelastic demand is one in which elasticity is less than one.

-A good is unitary elastic if the elasticity is equal to one.
+Price elasticity of demand can be classified as elastic, inelastic, or unitary.
+An elastic demand occurs when the percentage change in the quantity demanded is greater than the percentage change in price, meaning that a small change in price results in a large change in quantity demanded.
+Inelastic demand occurs when the percentage change in quantity demanded is smaller than the percentage change in price.
+Unitary elasticity occurs when the percentage change in quantity demanded is equal to the percentage change in price.

+Factors affecting price elasticity of demand include the availability of substitute goods, the proportion of income spent on the good, the nature of the good (whether it's a necessity or a luxury), and the time horizon under consideration.

 Cross elasticity of demand

 The cross elasticity of demand is an economic concept that measures the relative change in demand of a good when another good varies in price.
 The formula to solve for the coefficient of cross elasticity of demand is calculated by dividing the percentage change in quantity demanded of good A by the percentage change in price of good B.

 The Cross elasticity of demand, also commonly referred to as the Cross-price elasticity of demand, allows companies to establish competitive prices against substitute goods and complementary goods.
 The metric figure produced by the equation thus determines the strength of both the relationship and competition between the two goods.